Sun Wukong: Abilities

 The Monkey King's ability to transform any one of his 84,000 hairs into whatever he wishes upon the command "Change!": from humanoid figures to animals (like insects), to miscellaneous items (tools, money, and even food).
 However, the monkey mainly uses this power throughout the novel to spawn clones of himself, with Wukong boasting that a single hair can be multiplied into millions and even billions.
-A seemingly separate ability (denoted as such in the novel) is called Method of Bodily Division, also allowing the Monkey King to create clones of himself.
+A seemingly separate ability (denoted as such in the novel) is called Method of Bodily Division, also allowing the Monkey King to create clones of himself (see also the Daoist concept of Fenshen).